 Applicants for the Tripos are drawn from a wide variety of backgrounds and have a wide variety of goals.
 There is no stereotype and the Department has students with a mix of skills and interests.
 What matters is analytical ability, enthusiasm, wider exploration of the subject and a willingness to work hard.

 Candidates who are invited to interview will be asked in advance to submit two marked essays or other written work.
 This should be in a related discipline which the candidate is studying/ has studied.
 At interview, engagement with and enthusiasm for the subject will be explored by the course Director of Studies and Admissions Tutor.
-Applicants will also sit a written assessment at interview, specifications of which can be found here.
+Applicants will also sit a written assessment at interview.